Easy Pineapple Jerk Sauce – 20 Minute Caribbean Recipe

 Instructions

-Melt the Butter: In a saucepan over medium heat, melt the butter until it starts to sizzle.
-2
+Melt the butter: In a saucepan over medium heat, melt the butter until it just starts to sizzle — that's your cue the pan is ready.

-Stir in the ketchup, brown sugar, and homemade jerk marinade, letting the flavors combine for about 1 minute.
+Build the base: Stir in the ketchup, brown sugar, and jerk marinade.
+Let the flavors marry for about 1 minute, stirring so the sugar doesn't catch on the bottom.

-Pour in the pineapple juice and beer, stirring well to mix everything together.
+Add the liquids: Pour in the pineapple juice and beer, stirring well to bring everything together.

-Bring the sauce to a gentle simmer and let it cook for about 10–15 minutes, stirring occasionally, until it thickens slightly.
+Simmer to thicken: Bring the sauce to a gentle simmer and cook for 10–15 minutes, stirring occasionally, until it coats the back of a spoon.
+Don't rush this step.
+The slow reduction is where the caramel notes develop.

-Remove from heat and let it cool slightly before using.
-Brush it over grilled meats or use it as a dipping sauce.
+Cool and use: Remove from heat and let it cool slightly.
+Brush it over grilled or oven-baked meats during the last few minutes of cooking, or serve it as a dipping sauce.

 Notes